FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Determining what qualifies as a high THC is a nuanced endeavor since a myriad of factors, such as individual tolerance levels to product types, influence it.
 For the newbies, this subject may be fairly confusing.
 While some may designate flowers of a cannabis plant containing over 15% THC percentage as high potency, this assessment is not universal.

-For instance, a seasoned cannabis enthusiast might find a 20% Delta 9 (which some consider as the average THC percentage) flower to be moderate, while a mere 10% THC could induce pronounced intoxicating effects in a novice user.
+For instance, a seasoned cannabis enthusiast might prefer high THC cannabis products, while a flower with a mere 10% THC could induce pronounced intoxicating effects in novice users.
 This example makes the question, “Does THC percentage matter?” relevant.

-It’s crucial to acknowledge the relative nature of high THC, which hinges on a person’s familiarity and comfort with cannabis or hemp items.
+It’s crucial to acknowledge the relative nature of strong THC levels, which hinges on a person’s familiarity and comfort with cannabis or hemp items.
 Experience and tolerance levels play pivotal roles in shaping individual responses to Delta 9-rich products.
 What might be considered high potency for one individual could be well within the comfort zone of another.

 Stirling Pineapple Express